luukrijnbende/opencv-demo/README.md

 The following demo's are included:
 - Circle detection with HoughCircles
 - Circle detection with HoughCircles with color
+- Circle detection with HoughCircles with 2 colors

 For more information and tutorials see: https://docs.opencv.org/4.4.0/d6/d00/tutorial_py_root.html